 Management should be centred around each individual’s needs and wishes and guided by a specialist MDT.

 Patients may require psychological support and where needed specialist psychiatric services.
-Involvement in relevant clinical trials should be offered and discussed when appropriate.
+Involvement in relevant clinical trials should be offered and discussed where appropriate.

-Unnecessary lymph node clearance can lead to significant morbidity and as such a targeted approach is used.
+Unnecessary lymph node clearance can lead to significant morbidity and as such a targeted approach is needed.

-Following mastectomy some patients may wish to have reconstructive surgery.
-This may be completed (or started) immediately at the time of mastectomy or delayed as a separate procedure.
+Following mastectomy, some patients may wish to have reconstructive surgery.
+This may be performed immediately at the time of mastectomy or delayed as a separate procedure.

 Depending on the type of reconstruction, the surgery may be staged over two or more procedures.
-There are many considerations that should be discussed with the patient as whether to opt for immediate or delayed reconstruction.
-Immediate reconstruction (and possible complications) may impact the timing of further treatment with chemo and radiotherapy.
+There are many considerations that should be discussed with the patient as to whether to opt for immediate or delayed reconstruction.
+Immediate reconstruction (and possible complications) may impact the timing of further treatment with chemo- and/or radio- therapy.